Family to challenge suicide conclusion

 They have instructed solicitors Irwin Mitchell to apply for the judicial review and launched a crowdfunding appeal to pay for it.

-Mr Shipsey, 52, said they hope that the challenge can ensure the inquest "is a fair reflection of how Beth died".
+Mr Shipsey, 52, said they hope the challenge can ensure the inquest "is a fair reflection of how Beth died".

 "There is a huge amount of evidence that we feel the coroner failed to take into account," he added.